Swiss indict 2 managers of Saudi oil company in 1MDB scandal

 Swiss prosecutors said the PetroSaudi managers were indicted on charges of commercial fraud, aggravated criminal mismanagement and aggravated money laundering.
 The charges were based on events that took place from 2009 until at least 2015, the prosecutors said.

-They allege the accused established a sham joint venture — purported to be between the Saudi and Malaysian governments — that would allow them to funnel $700 million to a Swiss company bank account controlled by Low Taek Jho, a fugitive financier who is accused of masterminding the 1MDB scheme.
-Low then allegedly transferred $85 million to the Saudi company managers.
+Swiss prosecutors contend the accused established a sham joint venture — purported to be between the Saudi and Malaysian governments — that would allow them to funnel $700 million to a Swiss company bank account controlled by Low Taek Jho, a fugitive financier who is accused of masterminding the 1MDB scheme.

+Low, who was once known for his business and social ties to American celebrities like Kim Kardashian and Leonardo DiCaprio, then allegedly transferred $85 million to the Saudi company managers.

 Prosecutors also accused the two of convincing 1MDB’s board to transfer a further $830 million as part of a purported loan.
 The funds were then misappropriated, the Swiss investigators said.